Tyler887/python-action/README.md

 # python-action
 Write GitHub Actions workflows using Python by running python scripts.
 The tool uses Microsoft Windows Server.
 ## Usage
+To use the workflow, there must be a `workflow.py` in the branch where you are trying to publish your action to Marketplace at.
+## Example

 ### `action.y(a)ml`
 ```yaml
 name: Python Hello World